move-lab-archive/beatthetraffic/README.md

     "w": 1920,
     "h": 1080
   },
-  "videoMobileOffset": {
   // The offset for mobile device to scroll to the interesting part of the video.
-In pixels of the original video resolution
-    "x": 350,
-    "y": 0
-  },
+  // Defined by the window.scrollX value when the viewport is 320x480 "videoPortraitOffset": 350,
   "sources": {
     // The urls of the video, please read https://help.vimeo.com/hc/en-us/articles/224823567-Direct-links to know how to get those links, or use your own server
     // hd: 1280x720